Amazing Winery Architecture And Design In Argentina

 From European designs to a fusion of nature and human craftsmanship, Argentina’s wineries have transformed into exquisite temples of wine.
 Explore this region and its stunning architecture.

-When designing the modern wineries that I describe below, the Argentinian architects were not trying to compete with nature.
+When designing modern wineries like the one I was working at, architects were not trying to compete with nature.
 Instead, they tried to blend their work with the surroundings.
 This isn’t an easy task when designing a factory-like building which main purpose is winemaking.
 Yet, they managed to pull it off successfully.

 Most of the oldest wineries in Argentina were founded by Italian and Spaniard immigrants.
-Therefore the design of those buildings resembles European architecture.
+As a result, the design of those buildings resembles European architecture.

-They were built with local materials.
-Most of the wineries established during the end of the 19th and the beginning of the 20th century have pitched roof, reed ceiling and thick walls made of mudbrick, or adobe in Spanish.
-The adobe isolated the interior of the building to keep it cool during the hot sunny summers.
+Built with local materials, most of the wineries established during the end of the 19th and the beginning of the 20th century have pitched roof, reed ceiling and thick walls made of mudbrick.
+The mudbrick, adobe in Spanish, isolated the interior of the building to keep it cool during the hot sunny summers.

 Some examples of these architectural styles can be found in wineries such as Los Toneles and Cavas de Weinert.